 - Cenote Calavera: halocline, short circuit [max 16 m/50 ft]

 You can book your dive online today!
 We chose to book directly at the dive shop after discussing the options with the staff.
 I always like to be in contact with a dive shop or learn about their reputation before making a booking – although it meant making some last-minute decisions and needing flexibility.
 If you prefer to have a more organised trip and choose the easy way of online booking, Viator* offers many options and combos from Playa del Carmen, Tulum and even Cancun.

 Click here to view a list of the cenote diving sites with a description.

 Why we chose to dive Dos Ojos cenote

 Dos Ojos has become the most popular cenote dive for good reasons.
-This cenote is reputed for being very decorated.
-That’s the one they chose to film the IMAX movie Journey Into Amazing Caves and Planet Earth.
-It is a good hint about the beauty and the accessibility of this dive site.
+First, this cenote is reputed for being very decorated.
+Second, they chose this cenote to film the IMAX movie Journey Into Amazing Caves and Planet Earth.
+It is a good hint about the beauty and accessibility of this dive site.

 Why we chose to dive Tajma Ha cenote

 Planning a trip to Tulum?
 Click here to read my tips on the best accommodations in Tulum and Playa Del Carmen.